mcgrof/oscheck/README.md

   * Deploy bare bones requirements on systems
   * If using vagrant, automatically update your ~/.ssh/config with the provisioned set of hosts so you can then use ansible directly.
+  * If using terraform on OpenStack you'll get your ~/.ssh/config updated automatically as well.
   * Running ansible to get any Linux git repo, using a tag, compiling Linux, and booting into it
   * Running ansible to install dependencies on debian